CHR-onicles/Dress_Picker/README.md

 Usage:
-Basically enter the number of tops/pants you want
+Basically enter the number of tops/pants you want Enter the names of the attires
-Then enter the names of the attires using underscore as space Then wait for the magic...a suggested dress is picked and at random
+Then wait for the magic...a suggested dress is picked, and at random

+==>Possible Update:
+-Add footwear, and other accessories

+***********
+Update Log:
+v2.0: Names of dresses can be entered now with spaces; no need for underscores